edubart/nelua-lang/docs/pages/overview.md

 local c = 1234.56 -- variable of type 'number'
 ```

-The `integer` is the default type for integral literals with no suffix.
+The `integer` is the default type for integral literals without suffix.
-The `number` is the default type for fractional literals with no suffix.
+The `number` is the default type for fractional literals without suffix.

 You can use type suffixes to force a type for a numeric literal: